bonsai-rx/docs/articles/reactive-windowtrigger.md

 ### Examples

-Use `WindowTrigger` to group elements into zero or more observable sequences based on notifications from a second sequence.
+Use `WindowTrigger` to group elements into zero or more observable sequences using notifications from the second sequence.

 :::workflow
 ![WindowTrigger Example](../workflows/reactive-windowtrigger-example.bonsai)